William Joseph Calcraft

 - 648Wallaby Number

 Bill Calcraft was a fearless, industrious flanker who went about his work without fuss or fanfare and became an integral part of Australia’s golden era of the mid-1980s.
-Calcraft also came from good rugby stock as his uncle, Bill Gunther (Wallaby #427), a star back-rower for New South Wales Country during its golden era of the late 1950s, who played against New Zealand in 1957 and then toured with the Fourth Wallabies to the United Kingdom, Ireland, France and North America in 1957-58.
+Calcraft also came from good rugby stock as his uncle, Bill Gunther (Wallaby #427), was a star back-rower for New South Wales Country during its golden era of the late 1950s, who played against New Zealand in 1957 and then toured with the Fourth Wallabies to the United Kingdom, Ireland, France and North America in 1957-58.

 Calcraft was born in Sydney and educated at The Scots College where he played two years in the 1st XV (1974-75).
 After school Calcraft played his rugby with Manly.
 He was a member of the Marlins’ undefeated 1st grade Colts side of 1977, won selection for the NSW U20s against Queensland and made his senior first grade debut at 21.
 Calcraft then served an extended apprenticeship behind a host of top quality flankers including Simon Poidevin, Steve Tuynman, Peter Lucas and Andy Stewart in order to merely make the New South Wales side let alone Australia.